Google Docs Logo

 Writely Logo 2005

-At first, the emblem looked like an amateur drawing and referred to the predecessor of Google Docs – the Writely program.
+At first, the emblem looked like an amateur drawing and referred to the predecessor of Google Docs, the Writely program.
 The developer used a very clear image to create a trusting atmosphere: the name and a sharpened pencil, which is used to make editorial changes to typographic layouts and text materials.
 Its body was painted in the standard sand color, and it was located diagonally.
-Such a tilt gave the impression that a pencil is being touched on a white surface to leave an inscription.
-This was evidenced by the shadow coming from him.
+Such a tilt gave the impression that a pencil was being touched on a white surface to leave an inscription.
+This was evidenced by the shadow he cast.
 The text was in bold, soft letters with rounded ends.

 2007 – 2012